International students under 18 years of age need a guardian while studying in Australia.

 - Homestay with a local family, arranged by Monash

-- approved off-campus accommodation (Parkville students only).
+- approved off-campus accommodation (City and Parkville students only).

 Monash Residential Services offers a range of on-campus accommodation on the Clayton and Peninsula campuses.
 If you're studying at Caulfield, the Clayton campus accommodation is a good option as we run a free shuttle bus service between the campuses.

 Each residence has activities to help you make new friends and get into good study habits.
 There's a Residential Support Team for support and assistance although you'll be responsible for your own meals and basic housekeeping.
 For full details about accommodation on campus, see live on campus.